“How do we keep what happens to us? How do we fit it into life without turning it into an anecdote?”

 When I found out I was pregnant, I was afraid the head pastor — my boss — would be mad or disappointed since I had started work less than a month before.
 Instead, he hugged me and said, “We will do whatever we can to support your family.”
 How many women in the secular world would love that response from their bosses when they found out they were pregnant?
 When we miscarried the second time, our Director of Ministry said to me, “We were planning on giving you maternity leave, so we will now give you miscarriage leave.”
 After six crushing months, they generously hung in there with us and gave us extra time off to cry, to pray, to rest, to heal.

 People have prayed for us.
 People dropped off food and more food.
-Our doctor, a fellow church member, constantly poured over medical records and research, showed up at the ER, and prayed with me.
+Our doctor, a fellow church member, constantly pored over medical records and research, showed up at the ER, and prayed with me.
 Two college students dropped off a giant box of art supplies for my kids.
 My church has constantly showed hospitality and grace to a clergy family who were hired to come lead and, almost immediately, were weak, in need, and in crisis.

 It doesn’t trend on twitter when a middle-age church member drops off a casserole or when people gathered around us to pray or when friends sat with us in a memorial service for our lost child.
 The most persistent and gracious goodness in the church will never be widely noticed, much less hashtagged.
 But nevertheless mercy has come to us through her.